bengarrett/RetroTxt/docs/menus.md

 Applies a 1-bit (2 colours) theme and font to all browser tabs that mimics the Apple II DOS screen black text on a green background.

 ![Font options selection](assets/theme_appleii.png)

+### Atari ST

+Applies a 1-bit (2 colours) theme and font to all browser tabs that mimics the ATARI ST TOS screen black text on a white background.

 ### Commodore 64